“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 What are the best hair growth pills?

-Okay, so let’s pretend you’ve gotten your blood tested, you’ve gotten the green light from your doctor, you’ve made a deal with your god, and you’re ready to try some hair supplements.
+Okay, so let’s pretend you’ve gotten your blood tested, you’ve gotten the green light from your doctor, you’ve made a deal with the hair gods, and you’re ready to try some hair supplements.
 Cool.
 Do not go overboard.
-Doubling up on supplements can be incredibly dangerous over time—some vitamins get peed out by your system, but others can build up to toxic levels—so test only one supplement at a time, and make sure that whatever you ingest is a reputable, well-reviewed formula, like one of these best-selling pills.
+Doubling up on supplements can be incredibly dangerous over time—some vitamins get peed out by your system, but others can build up to toxic levels—so test only one supplement at a time, and make sure that whatever you ingest is a reputable, well-reviewed formula.
+And, ideally, approved by your doc.

-How do I actually make my hair grow, then?!
+How do you make hair grow faster then?!

 Ah, yes, the question you should be asking: If not supplements, then what?
 Luckily, you've got a ton of options: